Michael Johnston (actor): Voice acting

-Johnston has voiced characters for video games, including Reed in Dust: An Elysian Tail, Mikleo in Tales of Zestiria, and Ephemer in Kingdom Hearts III, and TV shows, such as Atsushi Minegishi in Nagi-Asu: A Lull in the Sea and the eponymous character in Zak Storm.
+Johnston has voiced characters for video games, including Reed in Dust: An Elysian Tail, Mikleo in Tales of Zestiria, and Ephemer in Kingdom Hearts III.
+He also provided his voice for roles in TV shows such as Atsushi Minegishi in Nagi-Asu: A Lull in the Sea and the eponymous character, Conrad Zacharie "Zak" Storm, in Zak Storm (both for English dubs).
+For films, he voiced the English dubbed versions of characters like Wasabi Kawamura in Ride Your Wave (2019), Shawn in The Academy of Magic (2020), and Hiiragi Yatsuse in My Oni Girl (2024).
+Johnston also currently voices young Nathan Summers in the Marvel Studios Animation series X-Men '97 (2024).

-Film and television
+Television

-Johnston appeared in Awkward and played Corey Bryant, a recurring character in the final two seasons of Teen Wolf.
+Johnston appeared in a small role in MTV's teen comedy-drama Awkward.
+He then played Corey Bryant, a recurring character in the final two seasons of Teen Wolf, from 2015 to 2017.

+Film

-Johnston had the lead role in the comedy film Slash, where he played Neil, a 15-year-old high school student who writes slash fiction.
-He also appeared in the indie horror film Bornless Ones.
+In 2016, Johnston had the lead role in the comedy film Slash, where he played Neil, a 15-year-old high school student who writes slash fiction.
+He also appeared in the indie supernatural horror film Bornless Ones (2017).
+In 2021, he played Noah Halsey in action-adventure film Endangered Species.

+Johnston received attention in 2026 for his lead role as Baron "Bear" Bailey in the supernatural-horror film Obsession (2025), which premiered at the Toronto International Film Festival.
+Johnston's performance has been praised as a critique of the "nice guy".
+Following his breakthrough role in Obsession, Johnston signed with The Gersh Agency for film, television, and brand partnerships.

+On July 27, 2026, Johnston was revealed to be in talks to join the cast of the untitled Mummy film.